russellkelly/BgpEvpnVxlanOutDelay/README.md

 ```
 scp BgpEvpnVxlanOutDelay <user name>@<switch IP address>:/mnt/flash
 ```
-Next, BgpEvpnCoreMonitor must be configured to interact with Sysdb by dropping into bash on the switch and executing
+Next, BgpEvpnVxlanOutDelay must be configured to interact with Sysdb by dropping into bash on the switch and executing

 ```
 sudo cp /usr/lib/SysdbMountProfiles/EosSdkAll /usr/lib/SysdbMountProfiles/BgpEvpnVxlanOutDelay